 Just believe in your works, and the rest is secondary.
 For me personally, even at this stage of my life, I take nothing for granted.
 Usually I have good luck and do well, but I still take nothing for granted.
 I’m always happy when I get a phone call on a Wednesday before the opening, which is usually on a Sunday.
 The person who calls says “Good news, you won a prize.
 Please come to the opening this Sunday.”
 They will not tell you what prize you won.
 If I don’t get a phone call on Wednesday and the opening is that Sunday, I presume for sure that I haven’t received a prize, and I go anyhow with a smile on my face so I can network with everybody.

-My painting “There is Beauty at Every Stage” won first prize in oils last year and was rejected this year from a rather local exhibition in another state, and I would like to leave it at that.
+My painting “There is Beauty at Every Stage” won first prize in oils one year and was rejected the next year from a rather local exhibition in another state, and I would like to leave it at that.

 When I was younger and I was rejected now and then from a show, I took it harder because I felt my inferiors had judged and rejected me.
 But nothing was going to stop me from painting.
 And ironically, with all the shows and prizes I received back then, I still had financial problems!!!